 Christmas Mass at Notre Dame de Paris:

-On Christmas Eve, the series of masses start in the late afternoon and there are usually several leading up to the midnight mass (which is always very crowded).
+On Christmas Eve, the series of masses start in the late afternoon.
+Though there are usually several leading up to the midnight mass (which is always very crowded).
 For more information on the timings, check out Notre Dame de Paris’s website.
 Christmas day begins with the chiming of the bells, which you’ll hear throughout the day marking the celebrations of mass.

 Even if you don’t make it to the mass, do visit to see the nativity scenes and get a photo of the big Christmas tree out front!

 You can do that in several locations.
 The biggest one is set up in front of l’Hotel de Ville.
-There is also one at the Trocadero Christmas market, where you can ice skate while looking at the beautiful view with the Tour Eiffel in the back drop.
+There is also an Ice Skating ring at the Trocadero Christmas market.
+From there you can ice skate while looking at the beautiful view with the Tour Eiffel in the back drop.
 Also on the Champs Elysees, and at the Grand Palais (near the Champs Elysees).

-Many restaurants will be closed on Christmas Day as Christmas in France is all about the family, so make reservations for Dec.
+Many restaurants close on Christmas Day.
+As Christmas in France is all about the family, so make reservations for Dec.
 24 if you want to enjoy a nice holiday dinner out.
-Don’t worry you will find somewhere to go, but there won’t be too many people in the street though, specially during dinner!
+Don’t worry you will find somewhere to go, but there won’t be too many people in the street though; specially during dinner!

-If you are travelling with children, do go to Disneyland Paris, they host Disney Enchanted Christmas, with Santa, special holiday shows, festive decorations, and brilliant lights the kids are sure to love.
+If you are traveling with children, do go to Disneyland Paris, they host Disney Enchanted Christmas.
+It’s a show with Santa, special holiday shows, festive decorations, and brilliant lights the kids are sure to love.

-If you are planning on staying longer, well.. right after Christmas and New Years, beginning of January there’s the annual winter sale!
+If you are planning on staying longer, well I have a good plan for you.
+Right after Christmas and New Years, beginning of January there’s the annual winter sale!
 The sale in Paris is not to be missed, it’s the greatest time to shop!